Table of Contents

 Batch Conversion Interface

 File Viewer Plus includes an advanced batch conversion interface that allows you to convert many files at once.
-To open the converter, choose Batch → Open Batch Converter... from the application menu.
+To open the converter, choose Convert files from the Start Screen or File → Convert files... from the application menu.

-See the screenshot below to view the flow for choosing options and starting a conversion:
+See the screenshot below to view the flow (numbers on the left) for choosing options and starting a conversion:

 When you click Convert, a conversion window pops up and begins the conversion.
 When conversion is complete, you can go to the target folder to view your files.